-Some £5 Winston Churchill banknotes are selling for thousands of pounds on sites like eBay.
-Here's everything you need to know about spotting a valuable new fiver.
+A new £5 Winston Churchill note is currently attracting bids of £5,000 on eBay.
+We look at why it's proving so popular, and explain everything you need to know about spotting a valuable 'plastic' new fiver.

-The polymer £5 Winston Churchill banknotes continue to prove hugely popular with collectors, with some of the new fivers selling for thousands of pounds.
+The new polymer £5 Winston Churchill banknotes are still proving hugely popular with collectors, with certain 'plastic' fivers selling for huge sums online.

 'James Bond' new fiver